-In addition to informational interviews, there are a variety of ways to network professionally.
-Internship and job search networking is the process of developing a list of contacts for the purpose of gathering information about a job, internship or profession.
+There are a variety of ways to network professionally.
+Internship and job search networking is the process of developing a list of contacts for the purpose of gathering information about jobs, internships or careers.
 The process of establishing relationships with people, exchanging information and ideas and working together for future mutually beneficial exchanges makes networking one of the most successful ways to find an internship or job.

 - Serves to provide information, support and job leads.

 - Takes place in formal or informal settings.

 - Assists in the choice of a major or career and can validate your career interests.

 - Helps you gather information about different types of careers and the job qualifications associated with those careers.

 - Helps you obtain advice about internship or job searching.